|Best Walleye Jig||Northland Fire-Ball Jig||SEE IT||

 If I had a nickel for each professional walleye tournament top 10 finish the Fire-Ball Jig has accounted for, I could easily retire.
 Due to the success and popularity of the original Fireball, Northland has since added standup and long shank models to accommodate nearly any jigging situation.
 However, if you are looking for versatility, the original is still the best all-around jig.

-The original Fire-Ball’s design allows you to fish it effectively with few issues.
-The head design cuts current but does not snag easily, while featuring a very wide gap hook to more easily rig large live bait and increase hookups.
+The Northland Fire-Ball Jig’s wide range of sizes makes it a versatile jig, and with smart features like a short shank wide gap hook for rigging large live bait and good hooksets, it’s a go-to walleye lure for pros.
+Fire-Ball’s original design allows you to fish it effectively with few issues.
+The head cuts current but does not snag easily, while featuring a very wide gap hook to more easily rig large live bait and increase hookups.
 If fish are short striking, there’s an eye behind the head that allows for a stinger hook to be attached.

 Best Spinner: Northland Baitfish Float’n Spin